baoxingsong/quota_Anchor/README.md

 ## Example
 Here is an example to identify syntenic genes between maize and sorghum.
 The maize lineage has undergone a whole genome duplication (WGD) since its divergence with sorghum, but subsequent chromosomal fusions resulted in these species having the same chromosome number (n = 10).
 AnchorWave can allow up to two collinear paths for each sorghum anchor while one collinear path for each maize anchor.
 ### Make some folders rather than a folder may be more clearer
 Working directory structure are as follows.
+We may give you an option to create this directory later, but you will need to do it yourself now.
 ```
 ├── length_file
 │   └── get_length.conf